The Middle East & North Africa

 TUNISIA

-Goal: In support of the Government of Tunisia’s goals, CLDP is focusing on helping Tunisia develop a knowledge-based economy.
+Goal: In support of the Government of Tunisia’s goals of promoting economic diversification and creating jobs, CLDP is focusing on the following technical assistance areas:

 Program Areas:

-• Assistance with the creation of legal framework for franchising in Tunisia and sharing of best practices in franchising.
+• Assist the Tunisian government with the development of a favorable legal and regulatory framework for franchising while encouraging best practices

 The Middle East